Associate Professor in Criminal Justice & Procedure

 Course Content

-• The LLM in Law & Social Justice is designed to enhance students’ understanding of modern social justice issues across both national and global landscapes, examining how these are shaped by relevant legal frameworks.
+The LLM in Law & Social Justice is designed to enhance students’ understanding of modern social justice issues across both national and global landscapes, examining how these are shaped by relevant legal frameworks.
 Students will engage in critical analysis of diverse approaches and solutions to current societal challenges.
-Through a research-focused, student-centered, and active learning approach, the programme empowers students with the skills required to recognize, question, and contribute to solutions for social injustice.
+Through a research-focused, student-centered, and active learning approach, the law and justice programme empowers students with the skills required to recognize, question, and contribute to solutions for social injustice.
 Graduates will be well-prepared to promote meaningful change and advance justice in society.

-Students will complete six 20-credit modules alongside a 60-credit Research Project.
+Law and Justice students will complete six 20-credit modules alongside a 60-credit Research Project.
 The modules cover diverse areas of social justice:

 Firearms